 You can use each of the Belleville stacks with or without pre-load.
 There are two types of pre-load, described in detail here below.
-The limit of the system is the rocker touching the magnesium support when moving laterally.
+The limit of the system is the rocker hitting the magnesium support when moving in lateral sense.